 (Child must be register with Mother, if there is a special circumstance, please call the surgery)

-We will then make an appointment to see the Practice Nurse for a new patient health check.
+We will then make an appointment which will initially be by phone to speak to the Practice Nurse for a new patient health check.
 This will make sure that our records are accurate and all your routine health checks are up to date.
 Any health information held by your previous GP will also be sent to us as your new practice but this can take up to six weeks to arrive.

-If you are on any repeat medication please bring a list of your prescribed drugs to show to the Nurse when you attend for your new registration check.
+If you are on any repeat medication please make the nurse aware with a list of your prescribed drugs when you attend your new registration check.